 For recognition of employees, the total amount expended per recognition award, including light refreshments, is limited to the monetary level authorized in RCW 41.60.150 ($200 per individual or group receiving recognition).
 For example, if members of a team are being recognized, the amount expended for the light refreshments is limited to $200.
 Food served at a recognition event is restricted to light refreshments unless the actual recognition award is a meal.

-Lists of attendees or invitees must be maintained by the department.
+Lists of attendee names or invitees must be maintained by the department.

 Off-campus providers (vendors) may be paid using:

-On-campus providers may be paid via an Internal Sales Document, Cost Transfer Invoice or Journal Voucher
+On-campus providers may be paid via an Internal Sales Document or Journal Voucher

-Reimbursements to employees when the total cost of meals/light refreshments (including taxes and gratuities) is less than $3500 can be submitted through eReimbursements.
+Reimbursements to employees when the total cost of meals/light refreshments (including taxes and gratuities) is less than $3500 can be submitted through Expense Reports.